 A short video guide highlighting the various tips has been made available below for you.
 Please take a look and let us know your comments.

 If AirDrop on the receiving device is set up to receive items from contacts only, make sure that you sign in on both devices with your Apple ID and iCloud.
-Also, make sure that the email address or phone number assocated with your Apple ID is in the Contacts app of the receiving device.
+Also, make sure that the email address or phone number associated with your Apple ID is in the Contacts app on the receiving device.